daniellkennett/WallstreetbetsAnalysis/README.md

 Compared to other popular securities such as Tesla, Bitcoin, Amazon, Microsoft and the S&P500 index fund; The four mentioned memestocks have more mentions.

-# 2. Which meme stock was mentioned most?
 ```python
 Stock	Count
 sp500	30